MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-using-microsoft-cloud-app-security-controls.md

 ![Create a new session policy](media/service-security-using-microsoft-cloud-app-security-controls/cloud-app-security-controls-02.png)

-In the window that appears, select the **Create Policy** drop-down.
+In the window that appears, select the **Create policy** drop-down.

 ![Select create policy](media/service-security-using-microsoft-cloud-app-security-controls/cloud-app-security-controls-03.png)